threefoldfoundation/www_mastodon/content/home/index.md

 ## **YOUR OWN <br /> DECENTRALIZED SERVER**

-No need to rely on someone else’s server<br>
+No need to rely on a third party’s server,<br>
-when you can own and manage <br>a fully private and secure Mastodon server<br>
+when you can own and manage <br>your own private and secure Mastodon server<br>
 hosted by ThreeFold.
 <br />
 <br />
-Own or co-own a server now!
+Own or co-own a Mastodon server now!

 <button>[GET SERVER](/)</button>